EU makes last-ditch bid for Serbia-Kosovo deal

 BRUSSELS/PRISTINA The European Union gave Serbia a last chance to clinch membership talks with the bloc on Tuesday, summoning the Balkan country to new negotiations on ending the ethnic partition of its former Kosovo province.

-With speculation rife that a deal might be near, the European Commission, the EU's executive arm, delayed a report on Serbia's readiness to start accession talks.
+With speculation rising that a deal might be near, diplomats said the European Commission, the EU's executive arm, would delay a report on Serbia's readiness to start accession talks.

-The report had been due on Tuesday, before the EU's 27 members consider its findings on April 22.
+The report had been due on Tuesday, before the European Council considers its findings on April 22.

-Serbia does not recognise Kosovo's 2008 secession, and last week rejected the principles of an agreement on the status of a small Serb pocket of the majority-Albanian country after six months of talks led by Ashton.
+Serbia, which says it will never recognize Kosovo as a sovereign state, last week rejected the principles of an agreement that emerged through six months of talks led by Ashton.

-EU enlargement commissioner Stefan Fuele, who is tasked with steering the countries of the Western Balkans towards EU membership, said he was confident an agreement would emerge.

-"It is time for Serbia and Kosovo to move on from the past and look ahead to a common European future," he said.
-"We hope the two leaderships will seize the historic opportunity that lies before them."
+"I have asked them to come in a constructive spirit, ready to explore different options and agree to a mutual compromise," Ashton said in a statement.

 Kosovo's EU integration minister, Vlora Citaku, tweeted: "Kosovo and Serbian delegations to meet tomorrow again in Brussels!
 Lets hope this opportunity won't be missed!"

-Five years since Kosovo seceded, Serbia has signalled it is ready to come to terms with the loss of its southern province in exchange for the economic boost of closer ties with the EU.
-Serbs consider Kosovo the cradle of their Orthodox Christian faith, but 90 percent of its 1.7 million people are Albanians.
+Five years since Kosovo seceded, Serbia has signaled it is ready to come to terms with the loss of the majority-Albanian territory - to Serbs the cradle of their Orthodox Christian faith - in exchange for the economic boost of closer ties with the EU.

 ETHNIC PARTITION